tier4/scenario_simulator_v2/docs/developer_guide/lane_pose_calculation/LanePoseCalculation.md

 There are two possible times when the lane coordinate system may be computed for all Entities.
 These are the [timing immediately after the spawn of the Entity](Spawn.md) and the [timing of the frame update](UpdateFrame.md).

+!!!
+Note
+    If you are not a simulator developer but a scenario writer, it is sufficient to check [this document](UpdateFrame.md) and [this section](#lane-coordinate-system-calculation-algorithm-for-a-specific-lane), since the distance measurement via condition in used in the OpenSCENARIO is basically done after frame update.

+## Lane coordinate system calculation algorithm for a specific lane

 After the lanes to be matched have been determined, the calculation of the specific lane coordinate system to be performed is always based on a per spline curve and line segment determination.

 ![Lane pose calculation](../../image/lane_pose_calculation.png "Lane pose calculation.")